Mendeleev's famous table (not to

 that repeat; however, every second repeat the length of the cycle

 increases.
-This is caused by a new family of electron orbitals coming into play.
-The states
+This is caused by a new family

-n, a natural number b < n and an integer ranging from −b to b.
-The
+positive integer n, a natural number b < n and an integer ranging from

-over-all length scale of the state is proportional to n/Z and its total angular
+−b to b.
+The over-all length scale of the state is proportional to n/Z

-momentum is proportional to b.(1+b).
+and its total angular momentum is proportional to b.(1+b).

 For given n and b there are 2.b+1 states, all with energies very close